python-can-define-radio/sdr-course/classroom_activities/033-TaRPS-button.md

 Make the following changes:

 - Delete the `amplitu` GUI Range.
-- Create a QT GUI Button.
+- Create a QT GUI Push Button.
 Set the parameters:
   - Id: `amplitu`
   - Type: _Hint: what type allows for non-whole numbers?_
   - Default Value: `0`